Paklock/HackRF1/SD-Card-(DEV).md

 Below is an function that will return a [Vector](https://www.geeksforgeeks.org/vector-in-cpp-stl/) (simmer to a list) of `file_entry` Struts.
 The input for this function needs a `std::filesystem::path` which can be `UTF-16 string literal`.
 The root of the SD Card is `u""` and any directory beyond that is `u"DIRECTORY/SUB_DIRECTORY"`.

-This function will also place any directorys at the front of the Vector and files in the back.
+This function will also place any directories at the front of the Vector and files in the back.
 This will also skip any files that are hidden as in anything with a `.` in front of the file name.

 #### ui_newapp.cpp
 ```
-// Lists all files and directorys in path
+// Lists all files and directories in path
 std::vector<file_entry> NewAppView::list_dir(const std::filesystem::path& path) {

     // Files and directories list
     std::vector<file_entry> entry_list { };

     // For each entry in the file system's directory
-    // Adds files in directorys into entry_list{}
+    // Adds files in directories into entry_list{}
-    // Directorys are inserted infront of files
+    // Directories are inserted in front of files
     for (const auto& entry : std::filesystem::directory_iterator(path, u"*")) {

         // Dose not add directorys or files starting with '.' (hidden / tmp)